Quantum gravity states, entanglement graphs and second-quantized tensor networks: The quantum information tool of Tensor Networks

 We can introduce PEPS in dimension higher than one by considering network sites that, in addition to the physical spin $s$, have an arbitrary number of auxiliary spins which are maximally entangled with their neighbours.
 For simplicity we assume that each auxiliary spin has dimension $D$.
 The PEPS is then constructed by projecting the entangled auxiliary-spin pairs onto the physical spins with the following operators:

 where $\alpha\beta\gamma...$ are the virtual indices referring to the auxiliary spins.
-Consider now a region $A$ of the network and denote by $c_A$ its boundary.
+Consider now a PEPS in which all auxiliary spins have the same dimension $D$; let $A$ be a region of the network and $c_A$ its boundary.
 Since every maximally entangled state between an auxiliary spin and its neighbour has dimension $D$, we have that